 If your child enjoys completing a Key Stage 3 maths classbook, or equivalent, he may want to consider taking a maths GCSE course.
 There are many options for home educators, although most are expensive.
 Check the GCSE page for details of the various ways that home educators can take GCSEs, either by college or correspondence course, or self-study at home.

-If your child is not mathematically inclined, then there is probably no reason to take maths GCSE, unless he or she wants to follow some career which requires it.
-If that is the case, it should provide the motivation to work at the subject, first using key Stage 3 books which provide a good introduction to most GCSE topics, and then one of the many GCSE maths text-books.
+If your child is not mathematically inclined, there is no reason to take maths GCSE, unless he or she wants to follow a career which requires it.
+If that is the case, the potential career should provide the motivation to work at the subject.
+It can help at first to use Key Stage 3 books which provide a good introduction to most GCSE topics.
+They can then move on to one of the many GCSE maths text-books.

 Informal and enjoyable

-If you prefer a more informal approach, and your child is interested in concepts rather than learning techniques and doing maths exercises or exams, an excellent book you might enjoy together from about age eight or nine is Carol Vorderman’s ‘How Maths Works’.
+If you prefer a more informal approach, there are many books that make mathematical topics into games.
+These are appropriate if your child is interested in concepts rather than learning techniques.
+One excellent book we used together suitable for older children or younger teens is Carol Vorderman’s ‘How Maths Works’.

-There are many maths pages on the Internet which you can use for interesting research, or different kinds of problem solving, whether or not you follow a course or use workbooks.
+There are many maths pages on the Internet which you can use for interesting research, or different kinds of problem solving.
+They are useful whether or not you follow a course or use workbooks.
 One that we enjoyed is NRich Online maths.

 Further reading on this site: